 James was disinterred on 4 October 1921 placed in a casket and transported to Antwerp, Belgium for his voyage home aboard United States Army Transport Ship St. Mihiel on 16 December.
 It was agreed upon with Clara (his wife) and Jake (his father) that James would be returned to him in Alabama.
 Jake became seriously ill prior to James returning to New York and sent Clara a telegram telling her to receive James.
 Clara then sent a telegram to the United States Army Quartermaster at Brooklyn, New York on 18 December asking them to hold James there until she could make final arrangements.

 The Army conducted a Memorial service for James at Pier #2 on the Army Base at Brooklyn, New York at 2pm on Wednesday, 21 December 1921 prior to him being shipped out.
 He arrived Clinton, New York aboard Train #1 of the New York, Ontario & Western Railroad at 6:28pm also on the 21st and Clara signed for James.
-He was interred the following morning the 22nd at an undisclosed location with a private service.
-The American Legion provided full military honors and marked his grave with a World War Bronze Medallion, but his grave was never marked with anything showing a name or who was there.
-The small burial card marked only with James Miller, d: 5 Oct 18 was filed at the cemetery and forgotten.
+He was stored in the cemetery’s holding chapel until the following spring in April 1922.
+After the ground thawed enough, James was finally laid to rest.
+The American Legion provided full military honors and marked his grave with a World War Bronze Medallion, but his grave was never marked with anything that showed a name or who was buried there.
+The small burial card marked only with James Miller, d: 5 Oct 18 was filed at the cemetery and forgotten, as was James.
+His family was never informed as to when and where he was interred.

 James is the youngest son of Jacob Henderson “Jake” Miller and Alice Fine.
 He married Clara Belle Williams.
 Clara remarried in April 1921 to Hilarius Drees a United States Army soldier.
 James’ unmarked grave is likely right next to her’s and marked with an American Legion Bronze Medallion.